Gary J. Pielak: Research

 Using in-cell nuclear magnetic resonance spectroscopy, a technique he helped develop, Pielak determined that the effects of in-cell crowding do not arise solely from the close-packed nature of the cytoplasm but rather that repulsive and attractive chemical interactions between cellular components determine the effects of macromolecular crowding.
 These interactions organize the inside of cells, controlling metabolism and signaling.
 He and his collaborators have presented a quantitative model to explain crowding effects that is independent of crowder identity.
 For his work in this area, he received an NIH Director's Pioneer Award in 2006.

 Selected honors

 Gary Pielak serves on the Editorial Advisory Board of the journal Protein Science, and on the Editorial Board of the journal Magnetic Resonance Letters'.
 He was an invited speaker at the 2017 Nobel Symposium on Protein Folding: From Mechanisms to Impact on Cells, in Stockholm, Sweden.

 In 2023, Pielak received both the Johnston Teaching Excellence Award and the Faculty Award for Excellence in Doctoral Mentoring from the University of North Carolina at Chapel Hill.
 He also presented the McElvain Lecture at the University of Wisconsin, Madison that year.
 In 2024, he was an invited speaker at Protein Folding Dynamics Gordon Research Conference in Galveston, Texas.
 In 2025 Pielak gave the keynote lecture at the Gibbs Conference on Biothermodynamics.

+In 2025, Pielak and collaborator Brian Kuhlman received a $1 million Science and Engineering Research Award from the W. M. Keck Foundation to investigate why proteins designed by artificial intelligence often behave differently from natural proteins despite similar structures.
+The project applies Pielak's expertise in nuclear magnetic resonance spectroscopy to measure the internal dynamics and stability of AI-designed enzymes, including proteins created in the laboratory of Nobel laureate David Baker.